EshiNanase/Internet-Shop-with-payment-using-Django/README.md

-# Internet-Store on Django with payment
+# Online on Django with payment